 What does this mean for those of us who live with chronic pain?
 By personally meeting God, and narrating our own stories at the same time, our pain and suffering could truly be decreased.
-In this hub series, I invite you to come along with me on this journey.
-In each article, I will address specific issues and give out assignments--prompts that I have done myself and found to be helpful.
+I invite you to come along with me on this journey.
+I will address specific issues and give out assignments--prompts that I have done myself and found to be helpful.

 If you’re coming along with me on this journey, you will need several important things.

 - A pen and notebook (and a computer if you prefer typing).

 - A commitment to write and/or meditate 10-20 minutes per day.

 If the idea of writing scares you, remember this: your writing will be for your own eyes and no one else’s.
 You can hide it, lock it up, or even throw it out (some assignments I really will encourage you to destroy).
 Don't worry about grammar or spelling or being nice.
 Just write.